RollinsE/brownsea-visitor-access-equity-model/README.md

 pytest
 ```

+## License

+This project code is licensed under the MIT License.
+Private/raw datasets are not included in this repository and are not covered by this license.

 ## Project status

 This repository is structured for portfolio demonstration, reproducible analysis, and staff-facing access through either GitHub Pages or Flask.